volkmannp/ntbgraphics/README.md

 All functions externally work on their own, which means that they may rely internally on one of the other functions of the package without the user needing to run them in advance.

+## Examples

 The following plot shows the general layout you can expect from the boxplot functions (‘ploteachexp’ and ‘loopplotexp’).